 Detailed information about registering for classes, lectures, tutorials and exams will be covered in the comprehensive orientation programme when you arrive.
-The International Education Division also provides one-to-one advice on request.
+Our Study Abroad office also provides one-to-one advice on request.

 Classes and Courses Information

-The module code is the key in most cases to find out when the class is running.
+The module or class code is the key in most cases to find out when the class is running.
 Example CU 405 1 CU is the subject area 4 is the type of study – only modules beginning in 4 are offered to study abroad students.
-5 and 6 are postgraduate modules and modules beginning in 2 are certificate courses/access courses.
-05 is just the departments way to distinguish between classes The final digit is the only way to determine which semester it will run in.
-1, 3, 5, 7 are fall semester classes 2, 4, 6, 8 are spring semester classes 1 and 2 are first year classes 3 and 4 are second year classes 5 and 6 are third year classes 7 and 8 are fourth year classes.
+05 is just the departments' way to distinguish between classes The final digit is the only way to determine which semester it will run in.
+1, 3, 5, 7 are fall semester classes 2, 4, 6, 8 are spring semester classes 1 and 2 are first-year classes 3 and 4 are second-year classes 5 and 6 are third-year classes 7 and 8 are fourth-year classes.
 This is the usual key for classes but there are always exceptions…(of Course)

 Please note, Autumn and Spring Module Booklets are subject to change annually.
 Updated booklets will be published when they become available.